8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 However, many anal toys have rounded bases that can be super uncomfortable to wear after a while.
 The Ditto+’s L-shaped base sits flush with the curve of the butt cheeks comfortably and without digging in.

-Don’t forget that adequate lubrication is absolutely essential for safe and pleasurable anal play.
+Don’t forget that plenty of lube is absolutely essential for safe and pleasurable anal play.

 How Does It Feel?
 Vibrations, Controls, and Sound

-The We-Vibe Ditto+ has ten vibration modes: 4 steady speeds and 6 patterns.
+The We-Vibe Ditto+ has 4 steady speeds and 6 patterns; I tried all of them for this review, but honestly as usual I only really like the steady speeds.
 The toy itself has only a one-button interface, but the remote control makes it easy to switch between settings and to turn the intensity up or down.

 The button on the base of the toy is a little too firm and difficult to press.
 However, you’re unlikely to use it all that much.
 Once the toy is inside you, it’s just too awkwardly placed and you’re much better off using the remote control.
 The remote has a simple interface, easy to press buttons, and great responsiveness.
 Be aware that the remote isn’t waterproof, though.